 The block diagram of SMBus topology in GPv2 system is listed below.
 M.2\A through L represent the M.2 connectors.
-GPv2 card support both M.2 and Dual M.2 modules.
-Each Dual M.2 module occupies two adjacent M.2 locations with a Dual M.2 connector.
-In this graph, SNOWFLAKE represents for bridge IC, which is a micro-controller that manage GPv2 board.
+In this graph, SNOWFLAKE represents for bridge IC, which is a microcontroller that manage GPv2 board.
 INA231 is the voltage and current monitor.
-PCA9846PW is SMBus Mux.
+PCA9846PW is the SMBus Mux.

-Figure 4: Typical GPv2 SMBus topology
+Figure 4.
+Typical GPv2 SMBus/I2C topology